DMDM Hydantoin & Shampoo

 Consider Substitutions for Cosmetic & Personal Care Products

 If you are concerned about possible exposure to DMDM hydantoin and formaldehyde, the best way to avoid this ingredient is to read labels and look for substitutes for your cosmetics and personal care products that contain ingredients such as DMDM hydantoin, methylene glycol, quaternium 15, 3 dioxane, formalin, and formic aldehyde.
-Check the Skin-Deep database at www.cosmeticsdatabase.com to find safer products.
+Check out this Skin-Deep database to find safer products.

 Increase Ventilation

-Increase the ventilation in your workplace and take breaks outside if you work with these beauty products on a regular basis.
+Increase the ventilation in your workplace and take breaks outside if you work with beauty products that contain DMDM Hydantoin or Formaldehyde on a regular basis.

 Be Aware of the Chemicals in Your Personal Care Items